Build and Execution Environment (BEE): an Encapsulated Environment Enabling HPC Applications Running Everywhere: BEE-VM Design

-Finally, for data sharing in the Docker layer, we use the data volume mount feature in Docker to mount the shared folder in the VM to a directory in Docker.
+To share data between processes in Docker containers, we need to first build a shared filesystem between different VMs.
+Here, we use the Virtio feature \cite{russell2008virtio} in QEMU to map a host directory to a directory inside VMs.
+It only requires minimum configuration at VM boot time.
+Since HPC systems usually use shared filesystem (via NFS, Luster, etc.), each VM will also have the same file-sharing capability as long as they map to the same host directory.
+For data sharing in the Docker layer, we use the data volume mount feature in Docker to mount the shared folder inside VM to a directory in Docker.
 Since Docker runs as a process at the VM layer, mounting the data volume adds negligible overhead.
-This configuration is also compatible with all data-shared mechanisms in the VM layer.